insights

 2. Onboarding Matters More Than You Think

-You can design the smartest dashboard in the world, but if users don’t know how to use it, it won’t deliver value.
+You can build the smartest dashboard on the planet, but if users don’t understand how to use it, it won’t deliver any real value.
+I see this all the time and that’s where onboarding makes all the difference.

 Think of onboarding as the user’s first 5 minutes with your dashboard.

 A logistics company we worked with had a powerful tracking dashboard… but new users felt overwhelmed by all the filters and KPIs.
-So we added a simple 2-minute guided walkthrough and tooltip hints.
+Our solution?
+A simple 2-minute guided walkthrough with tooltips.
+The change was transformational.

 The result?
 Support tickets dropped by 50% in the first week.